mcpluginslist/mcpluginslist/README.md

 - 👋 Hi!
 This is the official Github Account from mcplugins.cf!
 We will probaly only use this account for some small things like OAuth.
 - 📫 Have Questions?
 Contact us via Email at contact@mcplugins.cf or dm us on twitter at https://twitter.com/mcpluginslist.
-- Also another note, if you see another account named mcpluginslist it is or is not owned by us.
-If you find a fake account, please let us know either via our Twitter or via the forum.
+- Also keep in mind, if you see another account named mcpluginslist it is probaly not owned by us.
+We will always anounce if we have a new official account on our forums.
+If you dont see that specific Account there, it is most likely an impersonator!
+If you stumble upon on let us know on our twitter or write a message to our forum staff.